omilli/omilli/README.md

+# 👋 Hi There

+I'm affectionately known to my friends as the "web guy".
+I've been writing code and building things on the web professionally for ~15 years and nearly two decades.
+I traded GitHub, CV, and portfolio glory for proprietary software money, career progression, job stability, and a remote lifestyle.

+Professionally and personally, I wear many hats, as described below, commonly known as a "jack of all trades".
+Each day or hour, I can switch gears and perform a different role.

+I've worked remotely with clients, designers, developers, content writers and others from the UK, Spain, Vietnam, Singapore, Russia, Estonia, Ukraine, Indonesia, Malaysia, Australia, Canada and the USA.

+As of 2025, I am looking for a new adventure in AI or web3.
+The chances of joining a digital agency are low (never say never).

+Auto-correct is simultaneously humanity's best and worst invention - **change my mind**

+# 🦸 Alter egos

 ### 🧙‍♂️ The Wizard

-**tl;dr**: A remote veteran with 15 years of technical, creative and management experience.
+**tl;dr**: A remote veteran with technical, creative and management experience.
 Thinks getting stuff done is more valuable than knowledge accumulation.
 Occasionally forgets how to use a pen.
-Auto-correct is simultaneously humanity's best and worst invention - **change my mind**.

 <details>
   <summary>The Lord of the Web III</summary>